-The Directors present their report on Cancer Council Australia ("the Company") for the year ended 30 June 2022.
+The Directors present their report on Cancer Council Australia ("the Company") for the year ended 30 June 2023.

-Reflecting the Company's vision and purpose, our Constitutional object is to advance and achieve the following goals as a charitable institution in Australia as listed below:
+Reflecting the Company's vision and purpose, our Constitutional object is to advance and achieve the following goals as a charitable institution in Australia:

-- promote the prevention and control of cancer; - · reduce the incidence of preventable cancers; - reduce deaths from cancer; - foster and support high quality cancer research in Australia, and, - improve survival from cancer.
+- Promote the prevention and control of cancer; - Reduce the incidence of preventable cancers; - · Reduce deaths from cancer; - Foster and support high quality cancer research in Australia; and, - Improve survival from cancer.

-Our Constitution also commits us to the following:
+Our Constitution also commits Cancer Council Australia to:

-- · working in partnership with its members; - collaborating with people affected by cancer, cancer charities, health care providers, and Government and non-Government agencies to improve cancer control; - providing strategic leadership in cancer control; - supporting and enabling the charitable work of members, who are themselves charitable entities that have a similar charitable purpose to Cancer Council Australia; - driving national collaboration and harmonisation in cancer control; - being a trusted source of cancer information and evidence in cancer control; - being a leader in national and international policy and advocacy in cancer control; - fostering partnerships that reduce the impact of cancer on our communities; - promoting best practice in all aspects of cancer control, and, - enhancing quality of life for people affected by cancer.
+- · Working in partnership with its members; - Collaborating with people affected by cancer, cancer charities, health care providers, and Government and non-Government agencies to improve cancer control; - Providing strategic leadership in cancer control; - Supporting and enabling the charitable work of members, which are themselves charitable entities that have a similar charitable purpose to Cancer Council Australia; - Driving national collaboration and harmonisation in cancer control: - Being a trusted source of cancer information and evidence in cancer control; - Being a leader in national and international policy and advocacy in cancer control; - Fostering partnerships that reduce the impact of cancer on our communities; - · Promoting best practice in all aspects of cancer control, and, - Enhancing quality of life for people affected by cancer.

-In pursuing these objectives the Company's primary short-term objectives over the reporting period are listed below.
+In pursuing our objects, the Company's primary short-term objectives over the reporting period are:

-- Providing leadership, information, and support Collaborating within the Federation and with external organisations to ensure the needs of people affected by cancer were met.
-Cancer Council delivered the Federal Government-funded National Bowel Cancer Screening Communication Campaign and National Skin Cancer Prevention Communications Campaign.
-Cancer Council also convened a cross-cancer charity sector collaborative group. - Public policy advocacy Cancer Council promoted evidence based policy reforms across the cancer continuum to improve cancer outcomes for all Australians and for all types of cancer. - Supporting healthcare professionals to deliver optimal care Hosting clinical practice guidelines for health professionals and supporting the implementation of Optimal Care Pathways. - Improving public awareness and understanding about the breadth of Cancer Council's services and national impact - Cancer Council continued a program of multi-channel communications across public relations, owned media and advertising to highlight its work and impact. - Supporting research and translation to practice Partnering on research projects both within the Cancer Council Federation and with researchers in academic institutions across Australia to progress evidence in cancer control and policy.
+- Providing leadership, information, and support Collaborating with our members and with mission focused public health and cancer organisations to ensure the needs of people affected by cancer were met.
+Cancer Council Australia delivered the Federal Government-funded National Bowel Cancer Screening Communication Campaign and National Skin Cancer Prevention Communications Campaign, as well as a National Tobacco and E-Cigarette education campaign strategy for the Federal Government.
+Cancer Council Australia also continued to convene a cross-cancer charity sector collaborative group. - Public policy advocacy -Promoting evidence-based policy reforms across the cancer continuum to improve cancer outcomes for all Australians and for all types of cancer. - Supporting healthcare professionals to deliver optimal care Hosting clinical practice guidelines for health professionals and supporting the implementation of Optimal Care Pathways. - Improving public awareness and understanding about the breadth of Cancer Council's services and national impact Continuing a program of multi-channel communications across public relations, owned media and advertising to highlight its work and impact. - Supporting research and translation to practice Partnering on research projects both within the members and with researchers in academic institutions across Australia to progress evidence in cancer control and policy.